 The impact of the coronavirus pandemic has touched virtually every industry, leading to the closures of a number of institutions in New York City and nationwide.

 As COVID-19 cases continue to increase globally, New York Gov. Andrew Cuomo announced on March 12 that there will be an indefinite ban on gatherings of more than 500 people.
-New York City Mayor Bill de Blasio also declared a state of emergency in New York City, which has over 205,000 confirmed cases as of May 29.
-On March 13, President Trump declared a national emergency.
+New York City Mayor Bill de Blasio also declared a state of emergency in New York City, followed by President Trump declaring a national emergency on March 13.

 New York City institutions have responded to the virus and subsequent ban on large public gatherings by shuttering their doors for the time being.
 Here, WWD compiles a list of the museums, institutions and fashion schools impacted by the COVID-19 outbreak.